apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   nsh:

-    Configures the NuttShell (nsh) located at examples/nsh.
-This configuration is focused on low level, command-line driver testing.
+    Configures the NuttShell (nsh) application located at examples/nsh.
+    This configuration was used to bring up the board support and, hence, is focused on low level, command-line driver testing.
 It has no network.

     NOTES: